 4. I Had More Time to Learn Life Skills

-I liked all the learning we did outside of curriculum because we had the extra time to do so.
+I liked all the learning we did outside of text books because we had the extra time to do so.

 I learned the skills I use now to care for my home and family, and even skills to supplement income for my family.